hyland-uw/hyland-uw.github.io/src/pages/index.md

     of Kahan-Ng by Ren-Cang Li, one of Kahan\'s PhD students.
 This is the only paper I have found which cites the unpublished Kahan-Ng work.
--   A blog post from Shane Peelar [disassembling the game Interstate 76](https://inbetweennames.net/blog/2021-05-06-i76rsqrt/) to find a use of the Kahan-Ng method in 1997.
+-   A 2021 blog post from Shane Peelar [disassembling the game Interstate 76](https://inbetweennames.net/blog/2021-05-06-i76rsqrt/) to find a use of the Kahan-Ng method in 1997.
+-   glibc included an implementation of the Kahan-Ng square root method for the DEC Alpha, [committed in 1997](https://sourceware.org/git/?p=glibc.git;a=commitdiff;h=d930b435a999517e594afd65faa5f1d534dc6c4f) until it was [removed in 2020](https://sourceware.org/git/?p=glibc.git;a=commitdiff;h=8a7923b57e70ea500815d666e82156d291aa11fd).
+Linus Torvalds coded the initial port, citing Kahan and Ng's paper in a [December 1995 Linux kernel mailing list post](https://adampunk.com/documents/december-1995-lkml-sqrt.pdf).

 ## Square root approximations
 The square root is a function which often appears in the critical path of a lot of applications and unlike addition, multiplication, and division, it is was not commonly implemented in hardware for most of the history of computing.
 As a result, many different software approximations have been developed.For a good survey of current methods see Jean-Michel Muller's excellent \"[Elementary Functions and Approximate Computing](https://doi.org/10.1109/JPROC.2020.2991885),\" (Dec.
 2020. esp. page 2146 for a discussion of Mitchell's method and the FISR.).